ucsd-cse30-f17/syllabus/grading/README.md

 ## Final Exam

 There will be a cumulative final exam.
+It's format will be similar to the midterm tests.